mweagle/Sparta/content/docs/application/commandline/index.md

 NOTE: API Gateway mapping templates are not currently supported.

-# Provision
+# Version

-The `provision` option is the verb most likely to be used during development.
-It provisions the Sparta application to AWS Lambda.
+The `version` option is a diagnostic command that prints the version of the Sparta framework embedded in the application.